jainyk/package-outlier/README.md

    – LOF > 1 lower density than neighbors (outlier)
 <img  src="testing methods/lof.png" />

+## Challenges faced

+Imprecise boundary between normal and outlier behavior since at times outlier observation lying close to the boundary could actually be normal, and vice-versa.

+In many domains normal behavior keeps changing and  evolving and may not be current to be a representative in the future.

+After generating scores from various methods, it was difficult to decide a threshold value.

+Availability of labeled data for training/ validation of models used by outlier detection techniques.

+Noise in the data which tends to be similar to the actual outliers and hence difficult to distinguish and remove.

+## Application

+Fraud Detection Intrusion Detection Fault/ Damage Detection Crime Investigation/ Counter Terror Op Planning Medical Informatics

+## Tech stack used

 ## Contribute
 You've discovered a bug or something else you want to change - excellent!